Chitra2409/Note-Keeper/README.md

 # Note Keeper App

 The Note Keeper app, inspired by the teachings of the "The Complete 2023 Web Development Bootcamp" course by Angela Yu, is a user-friendly web application designed to help you effectively manage your notes and information.
-This README provides an overview of the app's features, components, technologies used, and usage instructions.
+This README provides an overview of the app's features, components, technologies used, and usage instructions.Go through the README to get a clear understanding.

 ## Features